Logo

 4.

-David Lynch received nominations for the Academy Award for Best Director for The Elephant Man, Blue Velvet, and Mulholland Drive.
+David Lynch earned critical acclaim and nominations for the Academy Award for Best Director for the biographical drama The Elephant Man, the mystery thriller Blue Velvet, and the neo-noir Mulholland Drive.

 5.